AaronGabriel147/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. ## What are the core features of Node.js and Express, and why they are useful.
+    Node.js is especially useful in web development because it is JavaScript and that is the language of the web.
+Without Node we would have to use another language, and that's an inconvenience because it requirs knowing another language.
+The Node package manager NPM contains countless packages/libraries that are crucial for web-dev.

+    Express is a back end framework that allows for things like responses and requests to interact with each other.

-2. Understand and explain the use of Middleware.
+2. ## Understand and explain the use of Middleware.

+In express many things are middleware. routes are the most common thing in Express and they are middleware.
+A common example of middleware are helper functions, they are used for creating DRY code, which is another way to say less repeated lines of code.

-3. The basic principles of the REST architectural style.
+3. ## The basic principles of the REST architectural style.

+The REST architecture used methods such as GET, POST, DELETE, and PUT.
+RESTful development is especially useful because it is stateless, which is better for scalability, it makes it possible to allow each request to be served by a different system.

-4. Understand and explain the use of Express Routers.
+4. ## Understand and explain the use of Express Routers.

+Express routers are sort of like REact, in the sense that they make things more compartmentalized.
+Instead of having large unreadable files, we can segregate many files into folders that pertain to one topic, thus allowing for clearer code.

-5. Describe tooling used to manually test the correctness of an API.
+5. ## Describe tooling used to manually test the correctness of an API.

+I am not sure what this question is asking.
+It is either worded poorly or over my head, possibly a bit of both.
+I test routes in an HTTP client and I test them in the easiest way possible before testing their real world functionality that is more error prone.